Art Director (Film, Television or Stage)

 Progression and specialisations

-Art directors usually specialise in film, television commercials, or stage productions.
+Art directors usually specialise in film, short videos, or stage productions.